Timothy C. Hain, MD • Page last modified: February 16, 2023

 Recently MRI resolution has become good enough that it is possible to image the inner ear and diagnose hydrops from normal using imaging.
-Dye must be used in this situation.
+A review of this type of MRI imaging is that of Zanetti et al (2021).
+Dye is used.
 Dye can be administered intravenously, or placed within the middle ear so it can diffuse through the round window.
 The latter method is rarely used, but may increase as recent work suggests that gadolinium is not ototoxic (in mice), (Nonoyama et al, 2016).
 3D-Flair imaging is used to minimize undesired ghosts of CSF flow (Yamazaki et al, 2012)

 Several groups suggest using double-dose gadolinium.
 The method of injection of gadolinium through the TM or through the eustachian tube, though more sensitive, is less frequently used.
 When it is used, the imaging is done 24 hours later.

 The 3T MRI intravenous contrast method appears to be very successful in documenting hydrops in Meniere's patients (Ito et al, 2016).
 This method is "emerging", and not offered by most radiology departments.

 Dr. A Sephardi (2015), was kind enough to provide the images below that are examples of the MRI in patients with Meniere's.
 They used a subtraction technique now that shows the perilymph signal as white, the endolymph as black, and the surrounding bone as a medium gray.
 It makes it easier to distinguish the membranous labyrinth from the otic capsule in some areas.
 The text below and images are from Dr. Sephardi:

 |Normal saccule and cochlea (image from Dr. A. Sephardi)||Normal Utricle.(image from Dr. A. Sephardi)|